Ohio Boat Registration, Kayak Fees & Clerk Title Rules (2026)

 Ready to Register Your Boat in Ohio?

-Visit the official Ohio Department of Natural Resources (ODNR) website to start your boat registration or renewal.
+Visit the official Ohio Department of Natural Resources, Division of Parks and Watercraft (ODNR) website to start your boat registration or renewal.